bit101/sc_mft/README.md

 ## Caveats

-- Only tested on Linux so far.
+- Tested on Linux and MacOS, not Windows.
 - Expects a fairly default configuration of the device.
 If you've customized your MFT, some of these functions may not work as expected.

 ## Todo